Frequently Asked Questions (FAQs)1,2

 For more information take a look at the Help protect your family page.

-- Your healthcare professional (doctor, nurse or pharmacist) will be able to help you with any questions you have about vaccinations.
+Your healthcare professional (doctor, nurse or pharmacist) will be able to help you with any questions you have about vaccinations.
 You can also find more information about meningitis, vaccines for different age groups and the UK vaccination schedule on the NHS website.

 References

 NHS Meningitis website: Overview; Symptoms; Causes; Complications; Vaccination.
-Accessed April 2024.
+Accessed November 2024.

 Meningitis Now website: Meningitis symptoms in teenagers and young people.
-Accessed April 2024.
+Accessed November 2024.